 It’s a good idea to re-visit your end of life plans at least every year, as keeping information and documents up to date is important.
 If you are keeping it all digitally, organizing your files in a way that other people can easily navigate is essential: if the digital files and archives are all over the place, it will make life more complicated, instead of easier, for whoever needs to access them.

 Taking steps to secure your files against online attacks is also highly recommended, as some of this end of life information is very sensitive.
 The same goes if you are keeping everything in a physical format: remember to always keep it away from prying eyes and where it cannot be damaged.
 The last thing to remember is to tell your loved ones or someone you trust about the end of life planning what you are doing, so that they know where to find the information when the time comes.

-If you still have questions about how to do end of life planning, especially with your estate plan, or you just need more guidance on what to do, please contact The Chamberlain Law Firm at PHONE NUMBER, or at [email protected].
+If you still have questions about how to do end of life planning, especially with your estate plan, or you just need more guidance on what to do, please contact The Chamberlain Law Firm at (201) 273-9763, or at email@example.com.